CZ-NIC/knot/doc/man_keymgr.rst

     timing of all rollover steps.

   **manual** *enable*
     Enable manual key management.
-If enabled, the KASP policies will be inactive.
+If enabled, no keys will be generated or rolled automatically.

-  **keystore *name*
+  **keystore** *name*
-    Name of a default key store, where the keys are generated.
+    Name of the key store to be used for private key material.

 keystore commands
 .................